manticoresoftware/manticoresearch/docs/indexing/data_types.rst

 JSON objects as well as their properties can be tested against NULL with IS (NOT) NULL operator.

+JSON attributes are stored in blob component along with string and MVA attributes (see :ref:`index_files`).

 Multi-value integer
 ^^^^^^^^^^^^^^^^^^^